cleitonsouza01/trade/docs/operations.md

 The price represents the unitary price of the asset that is being traded.
 They may also have a date representing the date the operation occurred.

+Operation can include commissions and rates that will be considered on the total value of the operation and on the unitary price of the asset that is being traded.

 Creating Operation objects:
 ```python
 import trade